Teenlife

 Increase Your College Chances With this Admissions Secret

-Posted January 3, 2018, 1:00 pm by Suzanne Shaffer
+Posted January 3, 2018, 1:00 pm

 Increase Your College Chances With this Admissions Secret

 Many college experts offer advice on how to get into college.
 They recommend stellar standardized test scores, a killer college essay, a high GPA, and strong extracurriculars.
-While all those application components are important, did you know that there another way for students to increase their admission chances by 40 percent!
+While all those application components are important, did you know that there another way for students to increase their admission chances by 40 percent?!

 Data from the National Association for College Admission Counseling show there is a powerful tool students can use to improve their admission chances: demonstrated interest.